C-SHAP for time series: An approach to high-level temporal explanations: Conceptualisation

-Shapley values~\cite{shapley_value_1952} represent the contribution of variables to a function output.
-Given a black box data-driven model, SHAP~\cite{lundberg_unified_2017} is a method that estimates Shapley values for data features as their contribution to the model output.
+Shapley values~\citep{shapley_value_1952} are an approach from game theory to determine the contribution of variables to a function output.
+Given a black box data-driven model, SHAP~\citep{lundberg_unified_2017} is a method that estimates Shapley values for data features as their contribution to the model output.
 These estimated Shapley values are called SHAP values.
-In this section, we briefly discuss SHAP and present the definition of C-SHAP for time series.
+In this section, we discuss SHAP and its extension C-SHAP for time series, which determines the SHAP values of concepts.
+For an overview of the C-SHAP approach, see Figure~\ref{fig:cshap_approaches}.
+We start this section by expanding the definition of SHAP values.
+We then discuss the required concept construction and concept masking algorithms for both concept-informed and concept-agnostic models.
+We finish by imposing a condition on the concept construction to ensure valid SHAP values.